 The first thing we put this sauce on?
 Ribs.
 So delicious!!

-Look how gorgeous this Wild Blackberry BBQ Sauce is.
+Look how gorgeous this Homemade BBQ Sauce is.
 And it tastes even better than it looks.

 The fruity bursting berry flavor combined with brown sugar, honey and spices...my mouth is literally watering thinking about it.
 You have to try this BBQ sauce recipe and let us know what you think.

-Warning, the next few pictures of Wild Blackberry BBQ Sauce are graphically delicious.
+Warning, the next few pictures are graphically delicious.

-So good, I couldn’t quit eating these saucy ribs.
-Not only did we baste the ribs while cooking, but we dipped them into more of the Wild Blackberry BBQ Sauce while eating.
+So good, I couldn't quit eating these saucy ribs.
+Not only did we baste the ribs while cooking, but we dipped them into more while eating.

 What can I say, I ♥ the sauce.